 When are puppy classes held?

-Each course consists of 3 evening sessions, which are run on weekdays.
+Each course consists of one Zoom class and 3 evening training sessions, which are run on weekdays.
 Please call the clinic to find a class time that suits you.

 How much are puppy classes?